ahmadaldali/FilesHelper/README.md

 ```

 ## Notes
-1. The fill will be stored in your_folder inside the storage/app/public
+1. The file will be stored in your_folder inside the storage/app/public
 2. if it is uploaded successfully, you can the result as following, any failure happens you will get null response.
 ```sh
 {